INKR1/Personal-Portfolio-Webpage/README.md

 ### Requirements for this project:

-1.Objective: Build a CodePen.io app that is functionally similar to this: https://codepen.io/freeCodeCamp/full/zNBOYG.
+1. Objective: Build a CodePen.io app that is functionally similar to this: https://codepen.io/freeCodeCamp/full/zNBOYG.

-2.Fulfill the below user stories.
+2. Fulfill the below user stories.
 Use whichever libraries you need.
 Give it your own personal style.

 > - User Story #1: My portfolio should have a welcome section with an id of welcome-section.
 > - User Story #2: The welcome section should have an h1 element that contains text.